XeroAPI/xero-php-oauth2/docs/Api/IdentityApi.md

 # **getConnections**
 > \XeroAPI\XeroPHP\Models\Identity\Connection[] getConnections()

-Allows you to retrieve the connections for this users
+Allows you to retrieve the connections for user

 Override the base server url that include version